davetang/learning_bam_file/README.md

     ## 0 + 0 with mate mapped to a different chr
     ## 0 + 0 with mate mapped to a different chr (mapQ>=5)

-For additional stats, use `samtools stats`.
+For more stats, use `samtools stats`.

 ``` bash
 samtools stats eg/ERR188273_chrX.bam | grep ^SN
 ```

-    ## SN   raw total sequences:    1160084
+    ## SN   raw total sequences:    1160084 # excluding supplementary and secondary reads
     ## SN   filtered sequences: 0
     ## SN   sequences:  1160084
     ## SN   is sorted:  1